Max Samter

 Max Samter (March 8, 1909 – February 9, 1999) was a German-American immunologist who first extensively studied the triad between asthma, aspirin allergy, and nasal polyps that became known as Samter's triad, now aspirin-exacerbated respiratory disease.
 Samter was a third generation doctor and obtained medical training in Europe.
 After fleeing Nazi occupation in Germany, Samter had a long career in medical research in the United States.
 He is a pioneer in the field of immunology, having written many of the foundational textbooks of the field.
-Samter founded The Max Samter Institute for Immunology Research at Grant Medical Center, and after his death it was renamed in his honor.
+Samter founded The Max Samter Institute for Immunology Research at Grant Hospital in Chicago (now closed), and after his death it was renamed in his honor.

 Early life

 Samter was born in what is now the eastern part of Berlin in 1908.
-Both his father and grandfather were doctors, and he was advised to attend multiple medical schools to gain knowledge and experience.
+Both his father and grandfather were medical doctors, and he was advised to attend multiple medical schools to gain knowledge and experience.
 Thus, he studied at Freiburg in the German Countryside, Innsbruck in Austria, and Berlin.
 He obtained his medical degree from the University of Berlin in 1933.

 Career

 After he earned his Medical Degree, Samter started working as an intern doing research at Charite Hospital in Berlin.
 During his time there, he discovered an inventive design for the inhalational challenge of those with asthma using histamine and allergens.
 Inhalational challenge is exposing patients to a stressor to desensitize their lungs and allow them to breathe better in the presence of this stressor and in general.
-During Hitler’s Regime, Jewish doctors were no longer allowed to work in major Universities.
+During Hitler's Regime, Jewish doctors were no longer allowed to work in major Universities.
 Thus, he had to open a medical clinic and worked as a general practitioner outside of Berlin for the next four years.
 Samter commuted to housecalls using his BMW motorcycle.
 It became dangerous for Samter to be in Germany as not only was he Jewish, but he had also written satirical articles speaking out against the Nazis.
 Samter used the increased mobility afforded to him by his motorcycle to help ensure his safety.
 In an interview, Samter stated his motorcycle facilitated a friendship with German military officers: “Whenever the Gestapo decided to raid my office, one of my storm troopers [Acquaintances] would call and tell me that it might be unhealthy for me to stay in town.
 I would hide in Bavaria until the air had cleared.”

 Hiding out in Bavaria only worked for so long, however, and it became clear Samter would have to leave Germany permanently.
 In 1937, he left Germany with the help of a formal medical school appointment orchestrated by benefactors at Johns Hopkins University.
 His inability to speak English restricted him to a research role because he could not effectively interact with patients.
 He worked for the next six years as an unpaid research assistant, including a year and a half in the hematology department at Johns Hopkins and later researching lymphocytes at the University of Pennsylvania.